I originally shared this story on my old blog in June 2017.

 Like everyone who’s been through school, I’ve dealt with a variety of teachers, good and bad.
 I’ve had teachers who guided me in my writing career and through my chronic illness struggles, and I’ve had teachers who mistreated and disrespected students and who were terrible at actually educating.
 As a chronically ill person, I’ve also dealt with a variety of ableism.
 But the worst–or at least most ridiculous–example of both ableism and teacher misconduct that I’ve personally experienced is that of Kevin and his calculator.

-During my first semester at BYU – Idaho, I had a religion teacher whom I did not much like.
+One of the two colleges I attended was BYU – Idaho.
+My first semester there, I had a religion teacher whom I did not much like.
 Many of the worst teachers I’ve dealt with have been inflexible people.
 In general, inflexibility is a toxic trait because we are all different people with our own paths in life, our own best ways of doing things, and it’s important to accept and affirm that.
 With teachers, inflexibility is especially bad because education is so important and, at the same time, a one-size-fits-all system.

 The accommodation that I used most often while in school was a Kindle for my textbooks so that I wouldn’t have to carry around the too-heavy weight of physical textbooks with my fragile, exhausted body.
 I was allowed to use this Kindle in classes as an exception to the usual no-electronics policy.
 When I had given the religion professor the official letter stating that I would be using a Kindle for my texts, he had accepted that with little issue.
 His dislike of electronics, however, had been quite clear throughout the semester.